 Sweet Sourdough Recipes

 Sourdough discard can be added to just about any sweet treat!
 Cookies, cakes, brownies, quick breads, muffins, and the list goes on and on.
-The discard will sometimes give baked goods a tangy flavor that can pair nicely with other ingredients.
 Here are a few to check out:

 Sourdough Discard Chocolate Brownie Cookies